-The State is a recipient of federal funds, and therefore, where applicable, the Contractor and any subcontractors shall comply with requisite affirmative action requirements, including reporting, pursuant to 41 CFR Chapter 60, as amended, and Section 202 of Executive Order 11246 as amended by Executive Order 13672.

 34. Notice to Parties.
-Whenever any notice, statement or other communication is required under this Contract, it will be sent by E-mail or first-class U.S. mail service to the following addresses, unless otherwise specifically advised.
+Whenever any notice, statement or other communication is required under this Contract, it will be sent by E-mail or first-class U.S. mail or via an established courier/delivery service to the following addresses, unless otherwise specifically advised.

 A. Notices to the State shall be sent to: